Let’s talk about vendors.

 With new data privacy laws being passed every year, and with consumers increasingly demanding more control over how their sensitive personal information is collected and used, it’s time to add a vendor privacy risk management program.

-So what does vendor risk management look like when it comes to privacy?
+So what does a Vendor Management Guide look like when it comes to privacy?

 In technical industry-speak, a vendor risk management program involves any function that falls under the scope of mitigating the risks posed by incorporating third-party vendors into your business operations.